Jagiellonian dynasty: Polish–Hungarian union

 During the Hussite Wars (1420–1434), Jagiełło, Vytautas and Sigismund Korybut were involved in political and military maneuvering concerning the Czech crown, offered by the Hussites first to Jagiełło in 1420.
 Zbigniew Oleśnicki became known as the leading opponent of a union with the Hussite Czech state.

 The Jagiellonian dynasty was not entitled to automatic hereditary succession, as each new king had to be approved by nobility consensus.
 Władysław Jagiełło had two sons late in life from his last wife, Sophia of Halshany.
-In 1430 the nobility agreed to the succession of the future Władysław III, only after the King gave in and guaranteed the satisfaction of their new demands.
-In 1434 the old monarch died and his minor son Władysław was crowned; the Royal Council led by Bishop Oleśnicki undertook the regency duties.
+In 1430 the nobility agreed to the succession of the future Ladislaus III, only after the King gave in and guaranteed the satisfaction of their new demands.
+In 1434 the old monarch died and his minor son Ladislaus was crowned; the Royal Council led by Bishop Oleśnicki undertook the regency duties.
 In 1438 the Czech anti-Habsburg opposition, mainly Hussite factions, offered the Czech crown to Jagiełło's younger son Casimir IV.
 The idea, accepted in Poland over Oleśnicki's objections, resulted in two unsuccessful Polish military expeditions to Bohemia.

 After Vytautas' death in 1430 Lithuania became embroiled in internal wars and conflicts with Poland.
-Casimir IV, sent as a boy by Władysław III on a mission there in 1440, was surprisingly proclaimed by the Lithuanians as a Grand Duke of Lithuania, and he stayed in Lithuania.
+Casimir IV, sent as a boy by Ladislaus III on a mission there in 1440, was surprisingly proclaimed by the Lithuanians as a Grand Duke of Lithuania, and he stayed in Lithuania.

 Oleśnicki gained the upper hand again and pursued his long-term objective of Poland's union with Hungary.
 At that time the Ottoman Empire embarked on a new round of European conquests and threatened Hungary, which needed the powerful Polish–Lithuanian ally.
-In 1440 Władysław III assumed the Hungarian throne.
+In 1440 Ladislaus III assumed the Hungarian throne.
 Influenced by Julian Cesarini, the young king led the Hungarian army against the Ottomans in 1443 and again in 1444.
-Like Cesarini, Władysław III was killed at the Battle of Varna.
+During battle of Varna Ladislaus III disappeared and is presumed to be killed at the battlefield; he was eventually assumed to be deceased in Poland in 1445, when Polish throne was given to his only living brother, the Grand Duke of Lithuania Casimir, who was ultimately crowned two years later.
 Beginning toward the end of Jagiełło's life, Poland was practically governed by a magnate oligarchy led by Oleśnicki.
 The rule of the dignitaries was actively opposed by various szlachta groups.
 Their leader Spytek of Melsztyn was killed during an armed confrontation in 1439, which allowed Oleśnicki to purge Poland of the remaining Hussite sympathizers and pursue his other objectives without significant opposition.